Cornbread Stuffing

 Saute Onion + Celery, Crumble Cornbread

-Heat a large skillet over medium to medium-high heat.
+Heat a large skillet over medium heat.
 Add olive oil to hot pan and swirl to coat.
 Add diced onion and celery and saute until tender, about 7 minutes.
 Season with salt and pepper.

 Add Seasonings + Chicken Stock + Eggs